 The bill would include several provisions designed to assure beneficiary access to drugs.
 Eligible entities would be required to have in place procedures to ensure that beneficiaries were not charged more than the negotiated price of a covered drug.
 The procedures would include the issuance of a card or other technology that could be used by a beneficiary to assure access to negotiated prices for which coverage was not otherwise provided under the plan.
 Entities would be required to secure the participation in the network of a sufficient number of pharmacies that dispensed drugs directly to patients (other than by mail order) to ensure convenient access for beneficiaries.
 The Administrator would be required to establish standards to ensure convenient access, including emergency access.
-The standards would take into account reasonable distances to pharmacy services in both urban and rural areas and to pharmacy services and access to pharmacy services of the Indian health service and Indian tribes and tribal organizations.
+The standards would take into account reasonable distances to pharmacy services of the Indian health service and Indian tribes and tribal organizations.